VitekChvat/AI-email-assistant/README.md

 ## ⚠️ Warning
 - Do not worry if some folders are missing (for example "frontend" and "PowerShellPIDs" folders).
 They will be added during setup and start.
 - The PowerShell PIDs folder is cleared automatically after each stop process.
+- Testing can take a few minutes
+- If you run the project multiple times in a row without stopping it, the stop script may not work properly.